CHICAGO -- Joel Quenneville's penchant for mixing and matching forwards is well known by fans, players and opposing coaches.

-Chicago started with the same lines that finished a 2-0 victory in Game 3 at United Center on Monday.
+Chicago started out with the same lines that finished off a big 2-0 victory in Game 3 at United Center on Monday.
 As things progressed, the game of musical chairs began.

 Tied 2-2 early in the third, Quenneville put Kane back at his usual spot on the right wing of the second line.
 He kept forward Patrick Sharp at left wing on that line and flip-flopped forward Ben Smith, who'd started at right wing on the fourth line, with forward Michal Handzus, who began the game centering the second line.